tako0614/yurucommu-core/docs/index.md

 ## Purpose

 Takos publishes **https://docs.takos.jp** as the public contract for the platform’s ActivityPub extensions.
-This site tracks the worker implementation and is meant to be stable enough for external integrators.
+This site tracks the OSS worker implementation that can run on its own, and the same modules are reused by the hosted **takos-private** service to offer multi-tenant deployments.

 ## Scope